 The SHBP is actually three plans: the State Employees Plan, the Teachers Plan, and the Public School Employees Plan.

 The SHBP is a self-insured, self-funded plan that pays benefits out of the money contributed from members (through monthly premiums) and from monthly contributions from the employers that offer the SHBP (e.g., state agencies and public school systems).
 The SHBP also offers fully-insured Medicare Advantage options for former employees who are continuing coverage and are eligible for Medicare.
 Employer contributions and member premiums are used to purchase the Medicare Advantage insurance.

-Approximately 643,482 individuals were covered by the State Health Benefit Plan as of December 2015.
-SHBP currently offers eligible active employees and non-Medicare eligible former employees the choice of Gold, Silver or Bronze Health Reimbursement Arrangement (HRA) plan options.
-All plan options are consumer-driven, offering medical, wellness and pharmacy benefits as well as a starting balance of spending dollars in an HRA account.
+Approximately 639,611 individuals were covered by the State Health Benefit Plan as of May 2016.
+SHBP currently offers eligible active employees and non-Medicare eligible former employees the choice of Gold, Silver or Bronze Health Reimbursement Arrangement (HRA), High Deductible Health Plan (HDHP) and Health Maintenance Organization (HMO) plan options.
+All plan options offer medical, wellness and pharmacy benefits.
+The HRA plan options offer a starting balance of spending dollars in an HRA account, while the HMO allows members to earn well-being incentive credits.
 In addition, SHBP offers eligible former employees enrolled in Medicare two types of fully-insured Medicare Advantage options (Standard and Premium).

 |Georgia’s SHBP Wellness Plan is one of the largest in the nation.|